getodk/docs/docs/web-forms-intro.rst

 * no-calendar appearance
 * Select from svg
 * Guidance hints
-* Launch form offline and save as draft
+* Launch form offline and save drafts
 * Progress bar
-* Audio capture
+* Audio recording in foreground and background
 * Picker, ticks appearances for range
-* Background audio recording
 * Grid layout

 Please let us know `on the forum <https://forum.getodk.org/c/support/6>`_ what is most important to you.